KnightOS/kernel/README.md

 * A tree-based filesystem
 * Multitasking (up to 32 concurrent processes)
 * Dynamic memory management
-* Vanity functions for TI displays, keypads, etc
+* Drivers for most of the embedded hardware
+* Support for the color TI-84+ SE

 This kernel is the basis of [KnightOS](https://github.com/KnightSoft/KnightOS), which is a good resource for others hoping to implement a userspace.